 Saturday we had a blast throwing a train themed birthday party for our son’s second birthday!
-We keep birthdays to family members for various reasons, but even so, we had about twenty family members over to celebrate!
+We had about twenty family members over to celebrate!
 These train themed birthday party ideas were fun and easy to pull together to celebrate our new little two-year-old!

 Of course, balloons!
 What 2-year-old doesn’t love them?
 I also made some handmade tissue pom-poms with kits I got at the store.
 Plus, I used gingham fabric and pom pom trim to make a pennant banner.
 I also used the gingham fabric for table cloths and runners, and accented with red bandanas!
 (I’m saving all this for future parties!
 The beauty of permanent decorations!).

 Our son wore an train engineer costume, and his younger cousins joined in with fun hats and bandanas of their own for the party (which were their party favors!).
 Also, wooden train whistles, which kept the house sounding like a train station all night!

 Dinner was a delicious BBQ of pulled pork sandwiches, baked beans, coleslaw, and salad.
-It was so easy because I could make everything the night before and crockpot what needed to be cooked.
+It was so easy because I made everything the night before and put it in the crockpot.
 Definitely saved me time in the kitchen!
-And remember that train bib I made?
-Check it out on my handsome model below:

 I saw this fun idea for mini marshmallows as “train smoke” on Pinterest and expanded it into a ‘Rail Mix (trail mix) bar for guests to snack on or take for the ride home (every train ride needs snacks, right?).
-Pretzel stick rails, mini marshmallow train smoke, chocolate covered craisin coal, honey roasted peanut gravel and red M&M train signals… it actually went together well for a yummy Trail (er, ‘Rail!)
+The ingredients came together well for a yummy Trail (er, ‘Rail!)
 Mix!